 Opens Doors to College

-The SAT is an admission test accepted by almost all U.S. colleges, and the College Board has programs to encourage all students to take advantage of higher education.
+The SAT is an admission test that's widely accepted by U.S. colleges, and the College Board has programs to encourage all students to take advantage of higher education.
 Income-eligible SAT takers receive college application fee waivers and all students can opt in to Student Search Service® to receive free information about admission and financial aid from colleges, universities, and scholarship programs.

 The SAT Suite provides consistent feedback across assessments to help students stay on course and supports teachers as they adjust their instruction for students who are either ahead or behind.
 Learn more about how the assessments work together.